Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 For now, we are just going to enjoy this happy, open-air restaurant for lunch.

+Jokes aside, if you want to learn more about the fascinating story of the intoxicated drug smuggler who blew it and sank this plane in a stormy night —check out this link.
 It’s indeed a beautiful spot to snorkel and discover the aquatic life that have formed all around the plane itself.

+And this visit to the past has concluded our excursion in the Exuma.
 We bid our goodbyes to Captain Dave and thank him for an amazing trip and excellent service he has provided us and for everyone else.
 It’s been a superb day, without a doubt!

 Once our boat docked by Staniel Cay again, we headed back to the airport and prepare ourselves for the trip back.

 Our pilot was already available and ready to get us back to Nassau immediately, we didn’t have to waste any second waiting at all.

-All I could say after the tour is, booking the air-transfer has been the best choice among other best choices I have made in life — like that time I bought water when I was really thirsty, or letting an SUV cut in on 95 without blowing up my horn, turned out it was an undercover cop.
+All I could say after the tour is, booking the air-transfer has been the best choice among other best choices I have made in life –eg. buy water when I was really thirsty, for instance.

 As you know thus far, the Lynden Pindling International Airport is on the western side of Nassau.
 Most of the early activities we did have been on the eastern side so far, so now it is the perfect opportunity to hit up some of the interesting attractions on this end of the island.